 Through Trent Sea Training we gained the confidence to sail with family and friends to the Channel Islands and the French Coast and very much enjoy sailing on our boat ‘B Natural’ throughout the year, even during the winter months!

 Mike started yacht sailing with TST.
 After completing his Coastal Skipper practical and Ocean Theory, plus VHF, First Aid, Radar and Diesel Engine courses, Mike bought a 42′ Moody in Wisconsin, USA.
 He sailed her – mainly single-handed – 5,600 miles to Grenada in the Caribbean, taking 10 months to do the trip.
 He subsequently spent three Caribbean seasons cruising the Windward, Leeward and Virgin Islands.

 Mike comments: “There is no way I would have bought Gypsy Dancer or even thought about this voyage if I hadn’t had the confidence, skills and knowledge learned on Trent Sea Training courses.
 Compared to many other cruising sailors I meet I feel very well trained!”

-Mike has since skippered a Baltic 38 racing yacht in Dartmouth Regatta for two seasons and can be found racing a Flying Fifteen keel boat on the open circuit and at his local club, Chew Valley Lake SC, near Bristol.
+Mike has since skippered a Baltic 38 racing yacht in Dartmouth Regatta for two seasons and enjoys racing a Flying Fifteen keel boat.

 Janet completed her Ocean theory course and has been looking for a boat suitable for her cruising plans ever since!
 To tide her over she bought ‘Exocet’ a 38′ X boat with which she raced on the UK south coast and in the Fastnet Race.
 The yacht was skippered and mainly crewed by past TST students!